raspberrypilearning/pick-your-favourite/en/step_6.md

 --- /task ---

-Next you are going to use `localStorage` to make the user's choice permanent!
+Next, you are going to use `localStorage` to make the user's choice permanent!